 He has seen poor incisions resulting in jagged scars, oddly placed reconstructed nipples and, simply put, thousands of misshapen breasts.
 Sometimes the inferior work he sees not only makes his job difficult — like finding the right place to put the tattoo on a breast several times smaller or larger than its mate — it makes him angry.

-“I have to walk that fine line, because if you say one thing wrong, you can really crush someone’s feelings,” he says.
+“I have to walk that fine line, because if you say one thing wrong, you can really crush someone’s feelings,” he said.
 Sometimes, a woman doesn’t realize the poor work that has been done.
 Or, she is keenly aware and sensitive about it.

 He has only refused to tattoo about five or six women out of the roughly 8,000 cancer survivors who have come through his door, although he sometimes can talk women into postponing their tattoos until after they go back to their surgeons for additional work.

 “What I’m doing is final.
 It’s permanent.
 It’s there forever.
-So if I put the tattoo on and then they have the revisions, all bets are off,” he says.
+So if I put the tattoo on and then they have the revisions, all bets are off,” he said.
 “But once that woman comes here and she’s from California or Alaska, thinking she’s going to be complete today, she doesn’t want to go back home and talk about revisions.
 She wants to get the tattoos and be done, today.”

 By the time most of the women reach Myers, they have finished dozens of visits to oncologists, surgeons, chemo technicians and radiologists.
 They also have gone through an emotional roller coaster of dealing with new breasts that don’t feel like their predecessors, much less look like them.
 By the time they get to Myers, they are ready to return to their old lives, to a “new normal.”